A building warrant of fitness shows that the specified systems in your building are maintained, inspected and working effectively.

 A building warrant of fitness (BWoF) is an annual statement that states that the inspection, maintenance, and reporting procedures for the specified systems (such as sprinkler and fire alarms systems) as listed on the compliance schedule have been fully complied with during the previous 12 months.

-You need to display a BWoF, so that people using your building know that all the systems in the building are functional and working effectively, without any risk to their health and safety.
+As a building owner, you need to display your building warrant of fitness so that people using your building know that all the specified systems in the building are functional and working effectively, without any risk to their health and safety.

 As a building owner you have to:

 We will send you an annual reminder.
-The reminder letter includes information on completing the Building Warrant of Fitness form (Form 12).
+The reminder letter includes information on completing the building warrant of fitness renewal form:

 Refer to the Building Consents Fee Schedule for related fees.